TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 2/Esther 2.22.md

 ---

-And the thing became known to Mordecai, who showed it unto Esther the queen; and Esther told the king [thereof] in Mordecai's name.
+This thing became known to Mordecai, who informed Esther the queen; and Esther informed the king in Mordecai's name.